Posted by RJ Tee on March 02, 2016

 So, if you have all or most of these items already, what is DCIM doing for you?
 I understand that it can aggregate all of the above information and give you a holistic view of the total environment, but does everyone need that?

-It's a prickly one to discuss as many organisations have probably invested a lot of time, money and resources in to a DCIM project or a DCIM tool, but I am curious what others think.
+It's a prickly one to discuss as many organizations have probably invested a lot of time, money, and resources into a DCIM project or a DCIM tool, but I am curious what others think.